How To Be More Self Reliant Right Where You Are!

 - Start a boarding kennel for dogs or horses

-- Keep broody hens or invest in an incubator instead of ordering new chicks each year
+- Keep broody hens or incubate eggs instead of ordering chicks

 - Offer a farm sitting service